peterkos/peterkos.github.io/content/2022-04-17-rust-const-generics.md

 Beofre we discuss the bleeding edge of const generics, let's take a quick look at an implementation of a specific const generics feature to better understand the complexity around this issue.

-One of the more anticipiated issues is the use of const generics as an expression:
+One of the more anticipated issues is the use of const generics as an expression:
 ```rust
 fn foo<const T: usize>() -> [i32; T + 1] { /* ... */ }
 ```